kevinbirch/kanabo/src/main/man/kanabo.1.md

   * [Zsh][zsh]
-    Each result from the query will be printed on a separate line, with object key value pairs and sequences both printed as lists.
-Any string values with embedded whitepace will be wrapped with single quotes.
+    Each result from the query will be printed on a separate line, with object key value pairs and sequences both printed as space separated lists.
+Any string values with embedded whitespace will be wrapped with single quotes.

     ```sh
     $ kanabo --query '$.store.book.*' --output zsh < inventory.json